wyrde/wyrde-comfyui-workflows/basics/controlnet_install.md

 # Installing Controlnet Preprocessors on ComfyUI Portable

+This is a not-so-brief expansion on fannovel's [instructions](https://github.com/Fannovel16/comfy_controlnet_preprocessors#install).

 When installing [controlnet_preprocesors](https://github.com/Fannovel16/comfy_controlnet_preprocessors), make sure to run the `install.py` included in the distribution.
 It requires a number of files to run properly.
 If the install.py isn't run, the dreaded *ModuleNotFoundError* error appears!

 ```